-Editor’s note: other inter-system requirements (e.g. between 6G and 4G), or exclusions, are FFS.
+Subject to operator’s policy, the 6G system shall support mobility procedures between the core network of the 6G System and EPC with minimum impact to the user experience (e.g., QoS, QoE), and minimal impact, if any, on the EPC.

 Requirements in [14] clause 5.1.2.2, related to inter-RAT capabilities not to be supported by 5GS, apply similarly to 6GS with the following modification:

 - voice service continuity from the radio access network of the 6G system to UTRAN CS shall not be supported.